George Gideon: Film and television

 Andrew Ray (PC Simon Farnaby-Green).
 The film was released by Columbia Pictures and is only loosely based on the book of the same title.
 Ford treats it as a comedy-melodrama, whereas the book is a more serious and straightforward procedural.

-A 26-part TV series Gideon's Way (USA title: Gideon C.I.D.) was made in 1964, starring John Gregson, which ran until 1966 in the UK, produced by ITC Entertainment.
+A 26-part television series Gideon's Way (USA title: Gideon C.I.D.) was made in 1964, starring John Gregson, and ran until 1966 in the UK, produced by ITC Entertainment.